rcrowther/django-static_models/README.md

 # django-static-models
-> :warning: **If you have tried this app** This is a new version, with new and more comprehenive View evokation.
+> :warning: **If you have tried this app** This is a new version, can run older configs, but URL handling is new and much extended

 Generate static pages from a Django Views.
-The static pages are gathered in a single configurable directory, with appropriate subdirectories.
+The static pages are gathered in a single configurable directory, with appropriate generated or configured subdirectories.
 The name of this app is historic, the app can now evoke pages from most Views.

 This app is what I need it to be.
 It has no deployment code, as this is a separate step, and your business.
 However, the app is developing some generality.

 ## What this app is and is not
 Because most websites include some static files, the word ''static' has many uses,

-This app generates pages from the views in a Django site.
+This app generates pages from views and URLs in a Django site.
 The targetted Views will not have dynamic facilities such as logons or personalisation.
 Naturally, webpages delivered in this way will be fast, easy to deploy and, in terms of conventional concerns, have few/no security issues.

 It should be noted that some dynamic facilities can still be added to such pages.
 Email handling, shopping, and search can be created using links to external sites.
 Javascript can be used to inject tailored information.
 Or Django can be enabled where necessary---for, say, admin pages,

 This app is not for supplementing Django's existing tools for handling of static resources.
 Nor is it specifically for optimizing output.
-It is for generating pages from Views, where those pages have no (or scripted) dynamic behaviour.

 ## Why you may or may not use it
 Pros,
-- You want static pages from a Django project output
+- You want to output static pages from a Django project
 - Simple.
 Add some configuration

 Cons,